oskarrough/codesandnotes/content/Roughly learning Ember-js/3-syncing-the-tagwall.md

 ## Data down!

-Right now, when a message is sent, we just push a small object (not a *real* model) into our messages array in the component.
+Right now, when a message is sent, we push a small object (not a *real* model) into our messages array in the component.
 This is the lo-fi version.
 What we should do instead is data down.
 The route is responsible for fetching data and pass it to our component.
 Since our component is currently in the `index` template, we'll request our model in the `index` route:

 ```javascript
 import Ember from 'ember';